furqanx/Artistica/README.md

 - Muhammad Danish Rabbani (2108107010081)

 ## How to use
-- clone repository using git clone
+- clone repository using `git clone https://github.com/furqanx/Project-Artistica-PBW.git`
+- install composer using `composer install`
+- generate new key using `php artisan key:generate`
+- migrating table using `php artisan migrate`

 <!--
 ## Code of Conduct